CALL US: (845) 694-4138

 - Stimulate jawbone and gums

 - Can last a lifetime

 Dental implants look just like natural teeth.
-The difference between them and natural teeth–the titanium root–is concealed under your gums and bone, and the top part of the tooth is an aesthetic, natural-looking dental crown.
+The difference between natural teeth and implants, the titanium root, is concealed under your gums and bone.
+Also, the top part of the tooth is an aesthetic, natural-looking dental crown.

-And because dental implants are firmly fixed in your jawbone, they can function just like your natural teeth.
+And because dental implants are firmly fixed in your jawbone, they function just like your natural teeth.
 You can eat all your favorite foods, and you won’t have to relearn how to peak with them in.
-You can also talk and LOL as loud as you want–they won’t fall out.
-Your bone grows around and attaches to them–they’re not coming out.
+You can also talk and laugh as loud as you want.
+They won’t fall out.
+Your bone grows around and attaches to them.
+They won’t come out.

-And, unlike dental bridges and dentures, dental implants support themselves–they don’t rely on neighboring teeth for support.
-And that means that your other teeth won’t suffer damage from having to support a prosthetic.
+And unlike dental bridges and dentures, dental implants support themselves.
+They don’t rely on neighboring teeth for support.
+That means that your other teeth won’t suffer damage from having to support a prosthetic.

 Even better, your dental implant will actually help support the health of your jawbone.
 When teeth are removed, the body will often start removing the bone that supported teeth.
-But dental implants stimulate that bone–and the gums atop the bone–so your body maintains it.
+Dental implants actually stimulate that bone, and the gums atop the bone, so your body maintains it.

 Because dental implants are incorporated into your jawbone, they have the ability to last a lifetime.